possibilities/meteor-tabs/README.md

 # Meteor Tabs

-*Smart package for generating a tabbed interface*
+*Smart package for generating a tabbed interface with pushState*